 Any self-respecting journalist will follow up such a title with a lead substantiating the above claim, but that would spoil the punchline of the entire story.
-I can assure you though that the title is by no means sensationalistic.
+I can assure you though that the title,18th century Szekler helps Cambridge environmental study, is by no means sensationalized.

 Our story begins in Kovászna (Romanian: Covasna), a town of some 10,000 souls at the very south-eastern edge of Transylvania, currently best-known for its baths that alleviate heart conditions.
 It has a strong Reformed community that completed its first church in 1764, after ten years of construction.